← Back to Blog

 Beyond provincial requirements, individual South Shore communities have additional regulations tailored to their local needs:

-• Lunenburg: Operators may need extra permits to protect historical properties.
-If your property requires exterior changes, you’ll have to follow specific guidelines.
+Lunenburg: Operators may need extra permits to protect historical properties.
+If your property requires exterior changes, you'll have to follow specific guidelines.
+You will need a Development Permit (free) and a Zoning Confirmation Letter ($60.90).

-• Mahone Bay: A business licence might be necessary, and you may need to designate a local contact person to handle guest or neighbour concerns.
-Be sure to follow rules around quiet hours and parking to align with community expectations.
+Mahone Bay: A business licence might be necessary, and you may need to designate a local contact person to handle guest or neighbour concerns.
+Follow rules around quiet hours and parking to align with community expectations.

-• Chester: Regulations here can vary depending on property size and guest capacity.
+Chester: Regulations can vary depending on property size and guest capacity.
 Some residential zones may restrict short-term rentals, and minimum rental periods could apply during peak seasons to maintain neighbourhood harmony.

-• Bridgewater: Short-term rentals are treated more like commercial businesses.
+Bridgewater: Short-term rentals are treated more like commercial businesses.
 Operators are generally required to meet business licensing standards, which could include fire safety and accessibility compliance.
-There are also policies in place to manage the density of short-term rentals in specific areas.
+A minimum 30-day rental policy applies, and typical rental homes range from $1,000 to $1,500 per month.

 Compliance Tips and Penalties

 To stay compliant, keep detailed records of permits, registrations, insurance, and inspections.
-Make it a habit to track renewal dates, stay informed about regulatory changes, and maintain open communication with municipal offices.
-Regularly reviewing your insurance coverage is also a smart move.
+Track renewal dates regularly, stay informed about regulatory changes, maintain open communication with municipal offices, and regularly review insurance coverage.
+Failing to comply can lead to fines, legal fees, forced shutdown of rental operations, and loss of significant rental income.

 Operations for Seasonal and Coastal Properties